-Chendor beach commands perfect views to the sunrise over the South China Sea and Tanjong Geliga, where the Kasturi Villas and Suites are located for a superb retreat.
-With the rain forest behind and the beach at the front, they encapsulate the reality of being embraced by land and sea.
-This tiny resort of just 20 keys is designed to escape city stress, but without sacrificing the comforts and luxury we crave.
+The Kasturi Resort is a five-star beach resort located at Chendor Beach, Pahang, which commands perfect view towards the sunrise, over the forested point of Tanjong Geliga and off to the South China Sea.
+With rainforest behind and beach in front, the villas and suites at The Kasturi offer a superb retreat, encapsulating the reality of being embraced by land and sea.
+This tiny resort of just 23 keys is designed to escape city stress, without sacrificing the comforts and luxury we crave.

-The Kasturi will be the finest small luxury resort along the East Coast, embraced by the gifts of nature and breezes from the South China Sea.
+The Kasturi is the finest small luxury resort along the East Coast, embraced by the gifts of nature and breezes from the South China Sea.